Skip to main content

 Replace SCREENPIPE_IP with the IP of the machine running screenpipe.
 If the machines aren’t on the same network, use Tailscale to create a private network between them.

-option 2: sync data to the OpenClaw machine
+option 2: push data to the OpenClaw machine over SSH

 available MCP tools